mchlnix/SMB3-Foundry/README.md

  - Support of other versions, other than the US release

+## User Manual

+The beginning of a user manual is available [here](https://githb.com/mchlnix/SMB3-Foundry/blob/master/MANUAL.md).
+It is more technical, explaining basic concepts of the SMB3 game, rather than the actual use of the editor.

 ## Contact

 Come to the [SMB3 Romhacking Discord](https://discord.gg/pm87gm7) and message Michael.